Sea of clouds and Mt. Iwate seen from Hachimantai

 Hachimantai's crater lake "Hachimantai Lake"

-Hachimantai is a volcano characterized by its generally flat summit, with a table mountain (flat-topped volcano) .
-This was formed by past volcanic activity and erosion over many years.
-The summit area is dotted with crater lakes such as Hachimantai, Gama-numa, and Kagami-numa, and is surrounded by marshes.
-In summer, alpine plants such as cotton grass and goldenrod bloom in full bloom, delighting the eyes of visitors.
+Hachimantai is a volcano characterized by its generally flat summit, possessing a topography similar to a so-calledtable mountain.
+This was formed by past volcanic activity and erosion over a long period of time.
+The summit area is dotted with crater lakes such as Hachimannuma, Gamanuma, and Kagaminuma, and wetlands spread out around them.
+In particular, in summer, alpine plants such as cotton grass and goldenrod bloom in abundance, delighting the eyes of visitors.

 Being a volcanic region, there is active geothermal activity, and there are many hot springs scattered around Hachimantai